theopn/theopn.github.io/content/projects.md

 [*GitHub Repository ⧉*](https://github.com/theopn/pytranscript)

-This A-worthy-cs-freshman-level Python project is a simple CLI GPA calculator I use when I cannot wait a week for my professors to finalize my grades.
+This A+-worthy-cs-freshman-level Python project is a simple CLI GPA calculator I use when I cannot wait a week for my professors to finalize my grades.

 ## Clean Linear Algebra Homework Template